GuavaCZ/calendar/README.md

 protected string $calendarView = 'resourceTimeGridWeek';
 ```

-All available views and options are listed in the [calendar documentation](https://github.com/vkurko/calendar?tab=readme-ov-file#view).
+All available views are listed in the [calendar documentation](https://github.com/vkurko/calendar?tab=readme-ov-file#view).

 ## Other options